ax-va/Project-BayesianPy/README.md

 # PyB4ML
 PyB4ML is a collection of algorithms and models written in Python for probabilistic programming.
-The main focus of the package is on Bayesian reasoning by using Bayesian and Markov networks.
+The main focus of the package is on Bayesian reasoning by using Bayesian or Markov networks.

 The collection contains the following algorithms and models.